AdityaBavadekar/ilockdown/README.md

 3.  **Service Restoration**: Unmask and restarts any systemd services that were automatically blocked by the watchdog (e.g., if a student tried to start a VPN service).
 4.  **Hosts Restoration**: Restores the original `/etc/hosts` file from the backup created at start.
 5.  **Firewall Cleanup**: Deletes the `iicpc_lock` table from `nftables`, effectively removing all network restrictions.
+6.  **Audio Restoration**: Unmutes the audio sink and source (microphone) to restore normal audio function.
-6.  **Connectivity Verification**: Performs a final check to ensure `google.com` is reachable again, confirming the system is back to normal.
+7.  **Connectivity Verification**: Performs a final check to ensure `google.com` is reachable again, confirming the system is back to normal.

 **Usage**:
 ```bash